 - What are the healthiest ways to handle stress?

 - What is your favorite way to de-stress?

-Watch this video about academic stress in Korea and then discuss the questions that follow.
+Watch the video and then discuss the three questions that follow.

 - What is your level of academic stress?